laravel/spark-next-docs/src/spark-stripe/events.md

 [[toc]]

 Spark dispatches several [events](https://laravel.com/docs/events) that you may intercept and handle based on your application's needs.
 We will describe each of these events below.
-Each event defines a `$billable` instance and a `$subscription` instance as public properties available for your application.
+The subscription events define a `$billable` instance and a `$subscription` instance as public properties available for your application and the `PaymentSucceeded` event defines a `$billable` instance and `$invoice` instance as public properties.

 ## `Spark\Events\SubscriptionCreated`